-There are more than 1,500 cryptocurrencies available today.
-However, the best cryptocurrencies for investing are those that have a large market capitalization.
-Just as when looking at stocks, you can use it to consider the total value of an issued crypto coin.
+There are more than 9,500 cryptocurrencies on the market today.
+But the best ones for investing are those that have a large market capitalization.
+Just like when you’re looking at stocks, you can use market cap to consider the total value of an issued crypto coin.

 Which Cryptocurrency Is Right for You?

-As with any investment, the best cryptocurrencies to invest in will fit your own financial needs and reflect what you consider likely to happen in the future.
-It’s important to note that because they are new, cryptocurrencies are still relatively volatile in pricing, and there is no assurance of their future viability.
+As with any investment, the best cryptocurrencies to invest in will fit your own needs and reflect what you think is likely to happen in the future.
+Because they are new, cryptocurrencies are still fairly volatile in pricing; there is no assurance of their future viability.